Mount Eliza Escarpment Project

 Mounts Bay Gardens (Goonininup) is closed to pedestrian and vehicle access.

-For visitor safety and to allow for essential restoration works to be undertaken, BGPA will be permanently closing Lovers Walk in early 2025.
+For visitor safety and to allow for essential restoration works to be undertaken, BGPA has permanently closed Lovers Walk.
 We understand that this will be disappointing to many park users and ask for understanding during this unprecedented emergency response to PSHB.
 Visitors will still be able to access Kokoda Steps from the top of the escarpment within Kings Park, but there will be no access from the base of the scarp.

 A gate has been installed at the bottom of the Kokoda Track Memorial Walk to manage access.